SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 After completing these steps you will have created your first UI5 application.

 1. Click on *Create project from template* on the *Welcome* page.
     * [Optional] If you have closed the *Welcome* page accidentally, click in the header toolbar on *View* and then select *Find Command...*.
-A new popup is opend, enter here *SAP Business Application Studio: Welcome Page*.
+A new popup is opend, enter here *SAP Business Application Studio: Welcome Page*.</ul>
 <br>![](images/01_00_0010.png)

 2. Choose *SAP Fiori Freestyle - Project Generator* and press *Next*